-- The government will continue to place a priority on red tape reduction in 2019-2020, but the budget does not to focusing on reducing red tape for small businesses this year.
+- The government continues to place a priority on red tape reduction in 2019-2020, but the budget does not to focus on reducing red tape for small businesses.

 - The province is investing less than excepted on core infrastructure projects such as roads and bridges;